imissyouso/textmagic-rest-csharp/docs/TextMagicApi.md

             var apiInstance = new TextMagicApi();
             var file = new System.IO.Stream(); // System.IO.Stream | File containing contacts in csv or xls(x) formats
-            var column = column_example;  // string |  (optional)
-            var listName = listName_example;  // string | List name.
+            var column = "0:firstName;1:lastName;3:phone;4:email";  // string | Import file column mapping.
+String must contain substrings of mapping in format `columnNumber:field` glued by `;`.
+For example: `0:firstName;1:lastName;3:phone;4:email` where value before `:` is a number of column in file, value after `:` is a field of newly created contact or ID of custom field.
+Numbers of columns begins from zero.
+Allowed built-in contact fields: `firstName`, `lastName`, `phone`, `email`.
+Existing of `phone` mapping is required.  (optional) var listId = 364;  // int? | List ID contacts will be imported to.
+Ignored if `listName` is specified.  (optional) var listName = "A new list";  // string | List name.
 This list will be created during import.
-If such name is already taken, an ordinal (1, 2, ...) will be added to the end. (optional) var listId = 56;  // int? | List ID contacts will be imported to. (optional)
+If such name is already taken, an ordinal (1, 2, ...) will be added to the end.
+Ignored if `listId` is specified.  (optional)

             try
             {
-                // Import contacts from the CSV, XLS or XLSX file. apiInstance.ImportContacts(file, column, listName, listId);
+                // Import contacts
+                ResourceLinkResponse result = apiInstance.ImportContacts(file, column, listId, listName);
+                Debug.WriteLine(result);
             }
             catch (Exception e)
             {